-Any and all liability for personal injury and/or property damage caused by any unauthorized modifications. add-on accessories or products not approved by Schiller Grounds Care, Inc. will be considered the responsibility of the individual(s) or company designing and/or making such changes.
+Any and all liability for personal injury and/or property damage caused by any unauthorized modifications, add-on accessories or products not approved by Schiller Grounds Care, Inc. will be considered the responsibility of the individual(s) or company designing and/or making such changes.
 Schiller Grounds Care, Inc. will vigorously pursue full indemnification and costs from any party responsible for such unauthorized post-manufacture modifications and/or accessories should personal injury and/or property damage result.

 This Operator's Manual should be regarded as part of the machine.
-Suppliers of both new and second-hand machines must make sure that this manual is provided with the machine.
+Suppliers of both new and second-hand machines must make sur that this manual is provided with the machine.

-Schiller Grounds Care, Inc. ER
+Schiller Grounds Care, Inc. SERIAL NUMBER

-]ne Bobcat Lane Johnson Creek, WI 53038 U.S.A Phone: 920-699-2000 Fax: 920-699-3683 RIAL NUMBE
+Nne Bobcat Lane Johnson Creek, WI 53038 U.S.A Phone: 920-699-2000 Fax 920-699-3683

-MODEL NUMBER SERI
+MODEL NUMBER